vmware-samples/vmware-architecture-migration-tool/wiki/Script_Prerequisites.md

 # Prerequisites

-In order to execute the VAMT there are several prerequisite requirements.
+In order to execute the VAMT, there are several prerequisite requirements.
 These requirements are outlined in the sections below.

 ### PowerShell